Facial Expressions for Kids – Tap and Feel

 Why Learning Emotions Is Important

-Strong feelings and expressions for children skills help them in school, at home and on the playground.
-Kids who can name happy, sad, angry or scared are more likely to ask for help, calm down faster and be kind to friends.
+Strong feelings and expressions skills help children in school, at home, and on the playground.
+Kids who can name happy, sad, angry, or scared are more likely to ask for help, calm down faster, and be kind to friends.

 Learning emotions supports your child by: